Codacy provides account and project-level API tokens that allow you to:

-The sections below provide detailed instructions on how to generate and revoke API tokens.
+The sections below provide details about the two types of API tokens and instructions on how to generate and revoke them.

-Never write API tokens on your configuration files and keep your API tokens well protected, as they grant owner permissions to your projects on Codacy.
+Never write API tokens to your configuration files and keep your API tokens well protected, as they grant owner permissions to your projects on Codacy.

 We recommend that you set API tokens as environment variables.
 Check the documentation of your CI/CD platform on how to do this.